 Facing this financial reality was a bit overwhelming.
 I knew with the increased expenses, the pressure was really on to increase my income and soon.
 This financial problem combined with the stress of losing the most important person in my life was all too much.
 Add in some drug abuse, unhealthy eating and lack of exercise and it was the perfect storm for a bout of depression.

 Ironically it was the financial pressure that got me back on the right track.
 With all the motivating financial stories I had been reading on blogs, I really wanted to have similar success.
 I realized I wasn’t satisfied just continuing to coast.
+I realized I needed to search more inspiration and strength, and make things right.

 Dealing With Personal Problems First